Interested in joining and becoming a Knights Templar?

 - It was easy to start an import-export business.

-- They also used to receive psychological and spiritual counselling.
+- They also used to receive psychological and spiritual counseling.

 One of their most famous victories was against Saladin.